G. K. Cowlishaw: Education

 Cowlishaw attended Newington College in Sydney from 1913 until 1920.
 His family had many historical connections to the school.
 In 1866 his maternal grandfather, the Rev Stephen Rabone, had been Chairman of the Newington College Council when it was first established.
 His father had been a boarding student in the 1890s as he was then from Brisbane.
 As an Old Newingtonian his father was for many years on the Newington College Council.
 The main drive of the school has, since the 1940s, been named Cowlishaw Drive in his father's honour.
 Cowlishaw passed the Intermediate Certificate at Newington in 1918 but didn't sit for the Leaving Certificate as a school boy.
 He matriculated in arts some years after leaving Newington.
 In 1925 he enrolled as an evening student in the Faculty of Arts at the University of Sydney.
 That year he studied English I, History I and Philosophy I. In 1926 he studied Economics I but didn't sit any exams in either year.
-From 1926 Cowlishaw studied law through the Solicitors Admission Board.